COMP1100-PAL/comp1100-pal.github.io/_posts/2018-14-05-getting-started-on-the-assignment.md

 Write this bot
 Make sure it compiles
 Push it to the tournament server
-Make sure you pass the pipeline tests

 Once you've done all that, move onto the next bot.